danfuzz/lactoserv/doc/configuration/README.md

   roles are recognized:
   * `accessLog` &mdash; A network access logger.
   * `rateLimiter` &mdash; A request/data rate limiter.
-* `application`: &mdash; The name of the application which this endpoint should send requests to. **Note:** In order to serve multiple leaf applications, the one named here will have to be a routing application of some sort (such as [`PathRouter`](./4-built-in-applications.md#pathrouter), for example).
+* `application` &mdash; The name of the application which this endpoint should send requests to. **Note:** In order to serve multiple leaf applications, the one named here will have to be a routing application of some sort (such as [`PathRouter`](./4-built-in-applications.md#pathrouter), for example).